-As Tropical Storm Barry heads toward New Orleans and threatens to become a hurricane, our nation’s refiners and petrochemical manufacturers are working to ensure that their facilities are secure and prepared to withstand the storm.
+Our nation’s refiners and petrochemical manufacturers work hard to ensure that their facilities are secure and prepared to withstand weather events.
 In fact, AFPM member companies have worked with government agencies and local first responders for years to develop thorough preparedness plans.
 Visit AFPM’s Hurricane and Weather Event Resource Center for more information on steps being taken to ensure the safety of our members’ facilities, their employees and the communities that surround them.

 Extreme weather grabs headlines — from flooding and tornadoes in the Midwest, to destructive hurricanes that make landfall along America’s coastlines.
 Major storms can impact the nation’s fuel and petrochemical infrastructure, temporarily disrupting supplies of gasoline, diesel and jet fuel, and the petrochemical building blocks that are essential for many necessities for modern life.